Is there a deadline for registration? How can I tell if a camp is still open?

 Is extended care available?

-Yes, Robot Academy provides extended care.
+Yes, Robot Academy provides extended care from 8 am to 9:30 am in the morning and 4:30 t0 5 pm in the afternoon.
 Please select the option when registering for the camp.
 As an alternative, Robot Academy also has an agreement with College Nannies+Tutors to provide extended care at a discounted price.
 This organization will drop your children off at camp and pick them up when camp is over.

 Are all activities done as a team? or are some as individual designs?